Rebecca Allen (basketball)

-Rebecca Kate "Bec" Allen (born 6 November 1992) is an Australian professional basketball player for the Chicago Sky of the Women's National Basketball Association (WNBA), Fenerbahçe of the Turkish Super League, and the Lunar Owls of Unrivaled.
+Rebecca Kate Allen (born 6 November 1992) is an Australian professional basketball player for the New York Liberty of the Women's National Basketball Association (WNBA), Fenerbahçe of the Turkish Super League, and the Lunar Owls of Unrivaled.

-Allen was a member of the Australian Women's basketball team (Opals) at the 2020 Tokyo Olympics.
+Allen was a member of the Australian women's basketball team (Opals) at the 2020 Tokyo Olympics.
 The Opals were eliminated after losing to the USA in the quarterfinals.

 Early life

-Allen was born in Wangaratta, Victoria and moved to Melbourne with her family when she was five years old.
+Allen was born in Wangaratta, Victoria, and moved to Melbourne with her family when she was five years old.
 She is a dizygotic twin.
 She played in the junior competition for the suburb Nunawading.
 Allen was sought out by the Women's National Basketball League (WNBL) at the age of 16.

 Career

 WNBL

 In the domestic Women's National Basketball League (WNBL), Allen has played for the Dandenong Rangers (2009–2010), Australian Institute of Sport (2010–2012), Melbourne Boomers (2012–2015) and South East Queensland Stars (2015–2016).
 In 2014, Allen was awarded the WNBL Robyn Maher Defensive Player of the Year.

 Alongside the WNBL, in Australia Allen played with the Knox Raiders for the 2013 SEABL Season where the team took home the Championship.
 Allen starred and was awarded the Barbara Barton (Grand Final MVP) medal.
 She was previously awarded the 2011 SEABL Youth Player of the Year.